Mon – Sun: 24/7 Plumbing

 1. Proximity To Trees

-If your home is close to lush greenery, the chances of a clogged gutter increase dramatically.
-This is due to leaves getting into drainage pipes, gutters and downspouts.
-This leads to a build-up of blockage that can rapidly become a nuisance.
+If your home is near lush greenery, the chances of a clogged gutter increase dramatically.
+Leaves getinto drainage pipes, gutters, and downspouts, leading to a build-up of blockage that can rapidly become a nuisance.

 Leaves may be challenging to remove, especially since they stay damp long.
 The blockage they form may serve as a breeding ground for moulds and pests.